flowtsohg/mdx-m3-viewer/README.md

   The `viewer` folder contains all of the 3D viewer specific functions and classes.
   Built-in handlers exist for the following formats:
   * MDX (Warcraft 3 model): extensive support, almost everything should work.
-  * M3 (Starcraft 2 model): partial support, file format not quite reverse engineered yet.
+  * M3 (Starcraft 2 model): partial support.
-  * W3M/W3X (Warcraft 3 map): partial support, will grow in future.
+  * W3M/W3X (Warcraft 3 map): partial support.
   * BLP1 (Warcraft 3 texture): extensive support, almost everything should work.
   * TGA (image): partial support, only simple 24bit images.
-  * DDS (compressed texture, used by Starcraft 2): partial support, should work for every Starcraft 2 texture, and probably for most DDS files in existence (DXT1/3/5).
+  * DDS (compressed texture): partial support - DXT1/DXT3/DXT5/RGTC.
   * PNG/JPG/GIF: supported as a wrapper around Image.
   * GEO (a simple JS format used for geometric shapes): note that this is solely a run-time handler.
   * OBJ: partial support (more of an example handler).